 - Unexplained injuries

 - Cuts and bruises

 - Depression or anxiety

 If you notice any of the above in conjunction with things like a delay in visiting hours or a lack of physical care, you need to take immediate action.
-Remove your loved one from the nursing home and then contact Hinkle Law Offices for help in handling the legal steps you need to take in reporting the assault case.
+Remove your loved one from the nursing home and then contact Hinkle Law Offices, LLC. for help in handling the legal steps you need to take in reporting the assault case.